Bernard E. Boudreaux, Jr.

 Bernie served on the Louisiana State University Board of Supervisors for eight years and as its Chairman from 2005 to 2006.
 He was an adjunct professor of law at the LSU Law School from 2004 to 2011.
 He has served as a member of the Louisiana Judicial College, Louisiana Supreme Court Committees of Cameras in the Courtroom, Appellate Court Delay, and Post-Conviction Relief.
 He is a member of the Louisiana State Law Institute.

 Bernie formerly served on the Board of Directors of First National Bank in St. Mary Parish, and on the Advisory Board of Whitney National Bank.
 He is currently Chairman of the Board of Directors of and General Counsel for Sterling Sugars, LLC in addition to serving as General Counsel for M. A. Patout & Son Limited, LLC, Raceland Raw Sugar, LLC, St. Mary Sugar Cooperative, Inc., and LASUCA.
-He is also a member of the Board of Directors of AVOCA, Inc.
+He is also a member of the Board of Directors and Vice President of AVOCA, Inc.

 From 1961 to 1964, Bernie served as Captain, US Air Force, Judge Advocate General’s Department.